+Good managers involve their staff in planning and problem solving.
 Some prosecutors have established work teams to focus on specific issues and make recommendation for new procedures or solutions to old problems.
 The teams, composed of attorneys and staff, may concentrate on such issues as how to staff intake and screening, the role of victim--witness coordinators, automation and information needs, the organization of the office or improving filing and record keeping systems.
 The involvement of all staff in planning and problem solving is a sign of good management.
 As offices become more organizationally complex, the differences in management styles are more visible and the effects are more noticeable.

 Small offices usually have more informal organizations.
-More than four out of five offices (86 percent) involve the whole office in making changes or problem solving.
+70 percent of the prosecutors involve the whole office in making changes or problem solving.